Skip to Content

 230 km/142 mi

-Route options with distances and times required on the Fisherman’s Trail
+Route options of the Fisherman’s Trail with distances

 Blue and green route markers on the Fisherman's Trail